 The courses are organized in a beautiful natural forest on a true reserve in Laajalahti, Espoo.
 We have arranged over 170 hut courses and over 4000 children have joined the courses.
 Hut building is taught by educated architects.

-Age limit to Hut Building Courses: 7 years
+Minimum age limit on Hut Building Courses: 7 years

 Price for pupils located in Finland: 5 days 225 € / 4 days 195 €.
 Please note that meals are not included in the price, one must bring one’s own packed lunch to the course.

 Advanced Hut Building Courses